Written by Richard Perry

 2009

-The launch of XM
+The Launch of XM

 Launched in 2009, XM is a global and regulated broker, offering perfect conditions to unfold your trading potential.
-Oopening an account is a matter of minutes, with several account options, varying across the different broker entities.
-Customers can choose between the world-famous third-party trading platforms MT4 and MT5 and the proprietray solution of the broker, the award-winning XM App.
+Opening an account is a matter of minutes, with several account options, varying across the different broker entities.
+Customers can choose between the world-famous third-party trading platforms MT4 and MT5 and the proprietary solution of the broker, the award-winning XM App.
 To help facilitate the customer service that XM offers its clients from around the world, it claims to have support in over 30 languages.

 2025